How To Clean Your Art Paint Brush

 Taking excellent care of your paintbrushes is important.
-Paintbrushes are likely one of the greatest investments you will make when purchasing art supplies, so cleaning paint brushes after each use is vital to your painting experience.
+Artist brushes are likely one of the greatest investments you will make when purchasing art supplies, so cleaning paint brushes after each use is vital to your painting experience.
 If you properly care for your brushes, they can last for decades.

 Cleaning your brushes at the end of each painting session does take time, but the effort is always worth it.
 Here are some easy ways to properly clean brushes, thereby protecting your investment.